GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - MMD / GLTF viewers can export to DAE (Collada) / OBJ formats but all exported textures seem to need to be flipped vertically afterwards (use some paint program for this)
 - GLTF / GLB exporter has a limitation related to shader material, seen when exporting MMD models
 - Tips:
-  - if model is correctly loaded but you cannot see it then try any or all of the following:
+  - if the model is correctly loaded but you cannot see it then try any or all of the following:
     - apply `edges`
     - zoom `in/out` or apply `Scale`
     - apply `flatShading`